semicolok/url-shortener/README.md

 * To run this project, you need Java SDK(JDK) 1.8.
 #### Set environment variables(Required)
 Environment variables are used in the project (application-{profile}.yml).
-You can not skip this step.
+You cannot skip this step.
 You can modify them, if you need.
 The project has 3 types of profiles. (dev, stag, prod)
 Use "dev" profile for testing.